JimmyBlackley/JimmyBlackley/README.md

-- 👋 Hi, I’m @JimmyBlackley
+- 👋 Hi, I’m Jimmy
 - 👀 I’m interested in lightweight embedded systems
 - 🌱 I’m currently learning C, and Go
-- 💞️ I’m looking to collaborate on LIFX and other lighting embedded systems hardware interfaces
-- 📫 How to reach me jblackley97 at geemail dotc0m
-- 😄 Pronouns: He/They
 - ⚡ Fun fact: I made movies for a living before this..  🎥🎬
+- Used to tell stories for a living, now I want to build tools for people to share their passion and gifts
+- Passionate about the USER interfaces, not just dev tools..

 <!---
 JimmyBlackley/JimmyBlackley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.